3 to 3½ pounds pork butt, trimmed

 Serve with cebollas moradas encurtidas (pickled red onions), chopped fresh cilantro and a squeeze of lime on soft tortillas.

 *NOTES: Achiote paste is made from ground achiote (annatto) seeds.
 It can be found at markets selling Mexican or Guatemala foods.

 Bitter (Seville) orange juice is produced by Goya and other purveyors of Latin foods.
 As a substitute, Diana Kennedy (the Julia Child of Mexican cooking) suggests blending 1 teaspoon finely grated fresh grapefruit rind, 3 tablespoons orange juice, 3 tablepoons grapefruit juice and 2 tablespoons lemon juice.

-This recipe works great in a slow cooker.
+TIP: This recipe works great in a slow cooker.
 Just thickly slice an onion and place it on the bottom of the crock.
 Set the pork on top of the onion slices, cover with all of the marinade and cook on low for 8 hours.